vikasawadhiya/Binary-Indexed-Tree-Or-Fenwick-Tree/README.md

 # Binary Indexed Tree or Fenwick Tree

 Binary Indexed Tree (BIT) or Fenwick Tree is an implicit tree data-structure.
 It is an optimize tree data-structure like AVL Tree or Red-Black Tree and performs operations in logarithmic time complexity but like other tree structures, it doesn’t contain elements directly rather contains the information about the elements (range of elements).
-Binary Indexed Tree or Fenwick Tree performs range sum query and element update operation in O(log n) logarithmic time complexity and  naïve and prefix sum array methods unable to perform both of these operations in logarithmic time complexity.
+Binary Indexed Tree or Fenwick Tree performs range sum query and element update operations in O(log n) logarithmic time complexity and  naïve and prefix sum array methods unable to perform both of these operations in logarithmic time complexity.

 As Binary Indexed Tree or Fenwick Tree is an implicit tree data-structure and doesn’t require nodes explicitly to represent the tree data-structure rather it is constructed in auxiliary array of size one more than of the array of elements and due to this it has O(n) linear space complexity.
 The implicit parent-child relationship among the elements exists through binary indexing technique.